In the wilds of Britannia, the creepy druid-in-training Aedan the Ancalite, replaces his father in a sacred ritual.

 “We need another Owl,” says Ostin.

-Aedan regards the old seer with disinterest.
+Aedan presents the old seer with his best disinterest.

 “All sparks will burn out when Mandubracius returns,”

+Odin rolls his gums and hardens.
 “Your father is dead, boy,”

 Aedan’s heart slows to a crawl.